 Detectives investigating fatal shooting in Donaldsonville that left 18-year-old dead

-DONALDSONVILLE - Deputies and detectives are investing a reported fatal shooting that happened Tuesday night.
+DONALDSONVILLE - Deputies and detectives are investigating a reported fatal shooting that happened Tuesday night.

 According to the Ascension Parish Sheriff's Office, the shooting happened around 10:40 p.m.
 Tuesday on Railroad Avenue in Donaldsonville.
 Deputies arrived and found the victim, Kennth Hathorn, 18, inside a vehicle suffering from a gunshot wound.